-The two townhouses comprising Flag House Inn were built in 1879 and served a number of roles through the years.
+The two townhouses comprising Flag House Inn were built in 1879 by a Welsh shipbuilder, Richard Owen Williams, and served a number of roles through the years.
 Descendants of the original builder say it passed through several generations of their family well into the 20th century.
 Each house in the duplex was individually owned, and we have traced the ownership in State Archives/ property records back to the 1920’s.

 The two townhouses eventually became boarding houses, we have been told by several visitors that occupants were typically young ladies known as “drags” in Navy slang, and the male Midshipmen would call on the ladies in the sitting room.
 No visitors allowed upstairs!
 This type of arrangement faded over time, as women were admitted to USNA starting in the mid 1970’s and now make up ~30% of each class.
 At other times, the houses were owned by families.

 While keeping the traditional decor that’s appropriate to downtown historic Annapolis, they are working on modernizing many aspects of your experience such as room amenities, breakfast, and starting new traditions.
 We are the caretakers of this lovely house until the next owners come along.